wo3kie/hft-dojo/README.md

     Assert(a == b);
   }
   ```

+- **branchless** - A collection of branchless functions like `min`, `max`...
+These functions are implemented using bitwise operations and arithmetic to avoid branching, which can improve performance in certain scenarios by reducing pipeline stalls.

 - **flat_list** - A fixed‑capacity, array‑based linked list.
 It is designed for scenarios where the maximum number of elements is known in advance, and it provides fast insertions and deletions without dynamic memory allocation.

 - **flat_queue** - A fixed‑capacity, array‑based queue with a linked‑list structure.
 It is designed for scenarios where the maximum number of elements is known in advance, and it provides fast enqueue and dequeue operations without dynamic memory allocation.